Many homeowners don’t know how bats get in the house, which makes it incredibly challenging for them to deal with the problem.

 Keeping close to the room’s perimeter will prevent an accidental collision.

-Quick Tip: If the light doesn’t make the bat fly away, go the opposite route.
+Quick Tip: If the light doesn’t keep the bat away, go the opposite route.
 Bats are more active at night, so turning off the lights might trigger them to leave.

 There’s a good chance that any bat you find is well aware of your presence.
 As a result, most aren’t going to hesitate to leave once it realizes you’ve spotted them.